Sup3r-Us3r/scripts/README.md

 # Scripts for testing. #
 ########################

-fb-brute.pl = Bruteforce for Facebook.
-hash_id_v1.1.py = Hash Identifier
-painel.pl = Admin Control Panel Finder
-slowloris.pl = Denial of Service
-g3m = Denial of Service
+fb-brute.pl = Bruteforce for Facebook   ▶    hash_id_v1.1.py = Hash Identifier   ▶   painel.pl = Admin Control Panel Finder   ▶   slowloris.pl = Denial of Service   ▶   g3m = Denial of Service

 ###########################
 # How to Install and use. #